jbarrow/LambdaNet/README.md

 ```
 Takes a vector of weight matrices and input data and returns the result of running the input data through the network represented by the vector of weight matrices.

-# Documentation

-The in-depth documentation covering much of the math behind the network can be found at

 ## Generating the Documentation Images:

 All the documentation for the network was generated in the following manner.
 First, from the Haskell REPL, use the following commands: